gvwilson/sensibleadventures/litany.md

 "We did try,"
 Robbie admitted.
-"And you were able to sustain the exchange for several minutes.
+"And you were able to sustain the exchange for several moments.
 That's really quite good."

 Without warning, Robbie slumped sideways.